GLP-1 and Exercise: What Workouts Work Best

 Resistance training 2–4x per week, plus daily walking, plus adequate protein, is the evidence-based protocol.
 Everything beyond that is preference.

 Ready to start your GLP-1 journey with a plan that supports lasting results?
-Take our free 2-minute assessment at /quiz.
+Start your 2-minute medical assessment at /quiz.
 A board-certified physician will review your information and create a personalized plan.

 This article is for informational purposes only and does not constitute medical advice, diagnosis, or treatment.
 Always consult with a qualified healthcare provider.
 Individual results may vary.